okamiraner/test/description.md

     Device--)-User: Decanter paired
 ```

-To revoke an access token, send a [DELETE /api/1/device](l#tag/Authentication/operation/delete_device) request.
+To revoke an access token, send a [DELETE /api/1/device](#tag/Authentication/operation/delete_device) request.

 ## Changing Temperature

-To change the temperature of  wine, send a [POST /api/1/temperature](#tag/Temperature/operation/set_temperature) with desired temperature and intensity update reports (optional).
-The decanter will emit reports on temperature updates and  the final report after the process is complete.
+To change the temperature of wine, send a [POST /api/1/temperature](#tag/Temperature/operation/set_temperature) with desired temperature and intensity of update reports (optional).
+The decanter will emit reports on temperature updates throughout the process and the final report after the process is complete.

+The workflow of changing the temperature is given in the sequence diagram below.

 ```mermaid
 %%{init: {'theme': 'base', 'themeVariables': { 'activationBorderColor': 'black', 'primaryColor': 'white', 'primaryBorderColor': 'black', 'background': 'white', 'noteBkgColor': 'white', 'noteBorderColor': 'black'}}}%%